School Board Policy 618 -

 4. The school district may use a student’s performance on a statewide assessment as one of the multiple criteria to determine grade promotion or retention.
 The school district also may use a high school student’s performance on a statewide assessment as a percentage of the student’s final grade in a course, or place a student’s assessment score on the student’s transcript.

-5. For students in grade eight in the 2012-2013 school year and later, the school district must record on the high school transcript a student’s progress toward career and college readiness.
+5. The school district must record on the high school transcript a student’s progress toward career and college readiness.
 In addition, the school district may include a notation of high achievement on the high school diplomas of those graduating seniors who, according to established school board criteria, demonstrate exemplary academic achievement during high school.